tonymullen/ups-website/src/partials/s16ics/textbook.html.md

 The textbook for this class is [Java Software Solutions, 8/E](http://www.pearsonhighered.com/product?ISBN=0133594955), by John Lewis and William Loftus.

 We will be using the [BlueJ](http://www.bluej.org/) integrated development environment (IDE) for Java programming.
 You will need this software installed on any computer you plan to use for this class.

-### Lecture slides

-Any slides or resources I make available for download during the course of the class will be found [here](http://mathcs.pugetsound.edu/~tmullen/slides/f15ics/).